 The salary for someone who has earned a DNP will vary.
-Nurse practitioners, for instance, earns between $95,000 and $115,000 per year.
+Nurse practitioners, for instance, earn between $95,000 and $115,000 per year.
 Nurse educators traditionally earn the least, whereas nurse anesthetists earn the most.
-The U.S. Bureau of Labor Statistics has a state by state breakdown of average salaries for advanced practice nurses.
+The U.S. Bureau of Labor Statistics has a state-by-state breakdown of average salaries for advanced practice nurses.

 Why get a DNP?

 A DNP does more than potentially unlock high-level opportunities that may not be open to nursing professionals with only an MSN.
 The degree, which commonly takes about two years to complete, can prepare students to become instruments of change and innovation in a complex industry.
 A DNP helps professionals make sense of the constant changes in health care, ultimately allowing them to develop industry-shaping strategies that can help facilities deliver high-quality health care that improves patient outcomes.

 A Doctor of Nursing Practice (DNP) is a doctorate-level degree program that allows nurses to take on top leadership roles in the field of nursing.
 A relatively new program, it incorporates clinical development opportunities along with traditional research and academic studies.
 Today, nurses who aspire to advance in their careers are encouraged to either obtain a DNP after their MSN studies or go into a DNP program immediately after they receive their BSN.
 Earning a DNP requires both time and effort; completing the program takes, on average, between three to five years of intensive study.
 Although it requires a somewhat lengthy time commitment, there are many benefits to earning a DNP.
 A nurse with a DNP not only receives higher pay and opportunities for career growth but he or also typically experiences greater job satisfaction and gains a sense of personal achievement.

 Here are the top 9 reasons why you should consider pursuing a Doctorate in Nursing Practice (DNP) today